AAArena/First-Closed-Doors-Competition/developing/0-Setup.md

 ```
 .                               # Top level directory located at your choice
 ├── AACloud		                # Will be cloned from git repository
 │   ├── ...                     # A variety of files and folders
 │   ├── AACloud.sln             # Used only with VS IDE to launch project
-│   └── this.config.json    	# Configure your bot to test and develop
+│   └── this.config.json    	# You will configure your algobots to test and develop
+│
-├── API-Keys                    # Create this dir at same level as AACloud
+├── API-Keys                    # You will create this dir at same level as AACloud
 │   └── AABot.Poloniex.json     # Your Poloniex API Key (more on this further down this doc)
+│
-├── Connection-Strings          # Create this dir at same level as AACloud
+├── Connection-Strings          # You will create this dir at same level as AACloud
-│   └── Production
+│   └── Development
-│       ├─ .connstring          # A variety of storage connection files to be supplied by Advanced Algos Ltd.
+│       ├─ .connstring          # Storage connection files to be supplied by Advanced Algos Ltd.
 │       └─ ...
-├── Logs                        # AACloud will output logs here –the folder is created once you run AACloud for the first time
 │
+├── Logs                        # AACloud will output logs here –the folder is created
+│                               # once you run AACloud for the first time
+│
 ├── AAPlatform                  # Will be cloned from git repository
-│   └── ecosystem.json          # Adding your team and bots to the cloud
+│   └── ecosystem.json          # You will be adding your team and algobots to the cloud
 │
-└── AAYourTeam                  # Directory named after your Dev/Bot Team
+└── AAYourTeam                  # Directory named after your Algobot Team
-    └── AAYourBot-Trading-Bot   # Your custom bot repository
+    └── AAAlgobot-Trading-Bot   # Your custom algobot repository
         ├─ Trading-Process
-        │    └── User.Bot.js    # Customize your bot logic here
+        │    └── User.Bot.js    # You will customize your bot logic here
-        ├─ AA~Trading-Bot.sln   # Used only with VS IDE to launch project
-        └─ this.bot.config.json # Your bot configuration
+        └─ this.bot.config.json # Your algobot configuration

 ```